 Home Page

-As archaeologists, conservators, and historians, the Queen Anne's Revenge Conservation Lab and Underwater Archaeology Branch of the Office of State Archaeology is dedicated to uncovering the mysteries of the past.
-Join us as we explore day by day the origins of Blackbeard, his famous flagship, Queen Anne's Revenge, and his misadventures along the Carolina coast.
+As archaeologists, conservators, and historians, staff of the Queen Anne's Revenge Conservation Lab and Underwater Archaeology Branch of the Office of State Archaeology are dedicated to uncovering the mysteries of the past.
+Join us as we explore day by day the origins of Blackbeard, his famous flagship, Queen Anne's Revenge, and the ship's prior history as La Concorde, a transatlantic slave-trading vessel.

 Upcoming Events